wilfried-lafaye/life-expectancy-dashboard/README.md

 ### Prerequisites

 - **Python 3.11 or 3.12 (This project currently has compatibility issues with Python 3.14 due to deprecated functions used by Dash; please use Python 3.12 or 3.11 instead.
-The version used for developement is Python 3.12.1)**
+The version used for devlopement is Python 3.12.1)**
 - **Internet access** (first run fetches data/GeoJSON)
 - Dependencies listed in `requirements.txt`